TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 ## Adding a new mashling app into the mesh

-Mashling is an event-driven microgateway application that that can work with a variety of triggers such as REST, KAFKA and MQTT etc. For more info on mashling [see](https://github.com/TIBCOSoftware/mashling-cli)
+Mashling is an event-driven microgateway application that can work with a variety of triggers such as REST, KAFKA and MQTT etc. For more info on mashling [see](https://github.com/TIBCOSoftware/mashling-cli)

 Mashling apps can consume events such as REST endpoint invocation or a message delivered on a KAFKA topic.
 As a result, deploying a mashling app into the L7 proxy framework such as Lyft/Envoy needs some configuration.

 ### Mashling microgateway app using an HTTP trigger
-A mashling microgateway app that uses an HTTP trigger can, potentially, expose multiple rest endpoint routes that front different backend microservices.
+A mashling microgateway app that uses an HTTP trigger can potentially expose multiple rest endpoint routes that front different backend microservices.

 When such mashling app is deployed on Envoy front-proxy service mesh, we need to consider each rest endpoint exposed by the mashling app and decide whether it needs to be exposed through the envoy front-proxy.
 If we decide to expose a rest endpoint through envoy front-proxy, we need to create/change the following code artifacts: